olibinay7/Amazon_Sentiment_Analysis/README.md

 For this model, the best practices of Natural Language Processing are followed.
 ● Lowercasing - all the text was converted to lowercase to ensure that the model treats words with different capitalization the same.
 This step prevents the model from considering “Good” and “good” as different words. ● Tokenization - This step helps in breaking down the text into smaller units, enabling further analysis on a per-word basis. ● Remove stopwords - Stopwords such as “a”, “an”, “the”, etc. which have very little semantic meaning were removed from the text which helps in reducing noise and focuses on more important words in the analysis. ● Lemmatization/Stemming - this technique was applied to reduce the words into their base form.
 Lemmatization maps words to their dictionary form while Stemming reduces words to their truncated form by removing prefixes and suffixes. ● Remove emoji symbols - emojis which were present in the text were removed.
 Even though emojis can convey sentiments, for the purpose of this study, only the textual element of the review was considered.
 This helped maintain consistency in the textual analysis.
 The review text structures are very complex.
 The traditional machine learning method produces an above average performance.
 From the below, it can be seen that the accuracy score of the Logistic Regression model was only 0.625.

 Model 2: Fine-Tuning DistillBert model.
 For Model 2, we took full advantage of the pretrained open source transformer model and tensorflow framework.
 In particular, we used DistillBert for tokenization and for fine-tuning practice to better achieve our own specific task.
 The tokenization and loading pretrained DistillBert setup are presented below.

-Fine-tuning transformer models raised a few concerns ● Dedicate learning rate on the order of 1E-05 ● Fine-tuning process can be computationally expensive To this end, we fine-tuned the DistillBert model using two epochs with a learning rate of 5E-05 and Adamax as model optimizer.
+Fine-tuning transformer models raised a few concerns
+● Dedicate learning rate on the order of 1E-05
+● Fine-tuning process can be computationally expensive.
+To this end, we fine-tuned the DistillBert model using two epochs with a learning rate of 5E-05 and Adamax as model optimizer.

 The model performed very well with a modest fine-tuning.
 The main reason is due to the vast source of large corpus used to train transformer models.
 Two demonstration tests were presented with our fine-tuned Bert model for illustration purposes on the model performance.

 Integration of GPT-4.
 Large Language Models (LLM) are the most trending topic recently.
 We have explored the surface of leveraging LLM to perform sentiment analysis by providing a crafted prompt text.
-The prompt we used is as follows: “‘Perform sentiment analysis on the input delimited by triple quote and return the result in JSON format with two keys.
+The prompt we used is as follows:
+ “‘Perform sentiment analysis on the input delimited by triple quote and return the result in JSON format with two keys.
 One key is the input review text and another key is classification result, either positive or negative’”
 A few trials were conducted.
-Two test results were recorded.
+Two test results were recorded using selected sample reviews.
 The first test showed LLM is on par with the previous generation Transformers model.
 The second test LLM achieved 100% accuracy.
 Using LLM in production is still early.
 More research will be needed.
 Results
 In this study, we looked at the Amazon Electronics Review Dataset and performed Sentiment analysis on it using the Logistic Regression Model and DistillBert Model.
 We also used GPT-4 integration to calculate the sentiment scores of the model.
 We then converted the positive label to 1 and negative label to 0 for evaluation.
-The table below shows the accuracy of each of these models.
+Table 1 below shows the accuracy of each of these models.
+Table 1 - Table Showing Models and their Accuracy Models	Accuracy Score	Comment
+Logistic Regression Model	0.62	Worst Performing Model DistillBert Model	0.87	Useable Model
+GPT-4 Integration	1.00	Most accurate model obtained by using a very limited sample size.
+GPT does show its inconsistency performance

 From the above, it can be observed that the Logistic Regression Model had the lowest accuracy while the GPT-4 had the best accuracy.
 However, as the GPT-4 integration was applied on a very limited sample size, we have decided to overlook the model.
 Thus, from this study, the best model is the DistillBert model with an accuracy of 0.87.
 Discussion
 One of the main reasons that Logistic Regression performance is shadowed by Distillbert is the way that treatment of negation stopwords during the NLP preprocess stage.